gudbrandtandberg/CPSC540Project/README.md

 [__Machine Learning in Stock Price Trend Forecasting__](http://cs229.stanford.edu/proj2013/DaiZhang-MachineLearningInStockPriceTrendForecasting.pdf)

-A few more market-theoretical papers on the fundamental question of prediction
++ A few more market-theoretical papers on the fundamental question of prediction

 [__Efficient Market Hypothesis and Forecasting__](http://www.sciencedirect.com/science/article/pii/S0169207003000128)

 [__Forecasting stock market prices: Lessons for forecasters__](http://www.sciencedirect.com/science/article/pii/016920709290003R)
+_A well written and interesting survey á la 1992 of what the deal is_

 ## Buzzwords++